Minnesota State University Moorhead

 Work study programs give you the opportunity to work on campus or with approved off-campus employers to earn money to pay for college.
 Work study jobs are often very flexible, allowing you to work around your classes and personal schedules.

 You also may be eligible for student loans, which must be paid back.
 Student loans usually have a lower interest rate than other kinds of loans.

 Reduced out-of-state tuition

 Students from other states don’t always have to pay higher tuition if they want to attend the Minnesota State Colleges and Universities.
 If you live in Wisconsin, North Dakota, South Dakota or Manitoba, Canada, you’re eligible for tuition rates similar to those paid by Minnesota residents.
 And 26 of the state colleges and universities allow students from other states to pay the lower in-state rates, so ask a college or university about its tuition charges.

 Some college students also benefit from two federal tax credit programs, the American Opportunity Tax Credit and the Lifetime Learning tax credit.
 These may apply to you or your family, depending on your financial circumstances.

 Veterans are welcomed at the state colleges and universities.
 If you’ve served in the armed forces, you might be eligible for help with paying for college.
 Stop by one of the on-campus veterans centers for information, support and assistance.
 Also, check with the campus financial aid office about benefits from the new Minnesota GI Bill.
 Or go to www.mymilitaryeducation.org.

-Our six men's and 10 women's varsity athletic teams compete in the NCAA Division II Northern Sun Intercollegiate Conference and are a source of campus pride.
-We also offer dozens of intramural and club sports such as baseball, soccer and tennis, or battleship, quidditch and trenchball.
+Our six men's and 10 women's varsity athletic teams compete in the NCAA Division II Northern Sun Intercollegiate Conference and are a source of Dragon pride.
+We also offer dozens of intramural activities and club sports such as baseball, lacrosse, rugby, rock climbing, soccer and more.